lemher6/IEEE-CIS-Timeline/README.md

 # IEEE-CIS Timeline

-  Timeline project for IEEE CIS
+  Timeline project for IEEE-CIS

   Using TimelineJS tool from Knight Lab IEEE-CIS events will be displayed.
 Additional parts of this project are:

   1) Create/Update events friendly using an entry form.
-TimelineJS uses a Google sheet.
+TimelineJS uses a Google sheet or JSON.

   2) Manage levels of users.
 Types of users:
           a) general user, who can only see the timeline;